kieranbarker/nyt-top-stories/README.md

-# NYT-top-stories
+# NYT Top Stories

-Gets the top stories of the day from the New York Times
+Gets the top stories of the day from [The New York Times](https://www.nytimes.com/).

+My fourth project as part of the [Vanilla JS Academy](https://vanillajsacademy.com/) 😊